Hua Guofeng: Legacy

 Hua's legacy is often reduced to the Two Whatevers: "uphold whatever policy decisions Chairman Mao made, and unswervingly follow whatever instructions Chairman Mao gave."

-Economic historian Isabella Weber argues that the Hua's upholding of the Two Whatevers policy is an overemphasized aspect of Hua's legacy.
+Economic historian Isabella Weber argues that Hua's upholding of the Two Whatevers policy is an overemphasized aspect of Hua's legacy.
 Weber argues that "Paying tribute to Mao in the year after his passing was hardly unique to Hua" and that the Two Whatevers slogan was also upheld by Chen Yun, who along with Deng Xiaoping superseded Hua.
+Academic Andrew B. Kennedy writes that despite Hua's association with the Two Whatevers, "Hua was essentially a pragmatic problem solver".

 Hua's break with Cultural Revolution era economic policies were consistent with the 1975 reform agenda of Deng.
 Hua made national economic development a matter of the highest priority and emphasized the need to achieve "liberation of productive forces".
 He "combined Soviet-style big push industrialization with an opening up to the capitalist world" and under his leadership, China opened its first Special Economic Zone and launched major efforts to attract foreign direct investment.
-Hua's encouraged a local economy policy that included both planned elements and limited market freedom of the sort that Mao had previously derided as economism.
+Hua encouraged a local economy policy that included both planned elements and limited market freedom of the sort that Mao had previously derided as economism.
 Additionally, Hua also encouraged free debates within the CCP, which aimed to promote a more reformist form of Maoism.
-His political and economic reforms contributed to the early de facto de-Maoification in China, therefore paved the way for Chinese economic reform led by Deng.
+His political and economic reforms contributed to the early de facto de-Maoification in China, therefore paved the way for the reform and opening up led by Deng.

 Hua removed the controls that the Gang of Four had established over cultural and educational policy.
 The relaxation of controls over cultural content resulted in a transition from revolutionary art to more market-oriented and individualist works like scar literature.
 Hua regained the loyalty of party cadre and intellectuals, who had generally been marginalized during the Cultural Revolution.
 This strengthened the party apparatus and contributed to national stability.